-GOAL 1: ADVOCATE (CATALYZE AND FACILITATE SUSTAINED COLLABORATION AND COORDINATION AMONG PARTNERS IN ORDER TO ACHIEVE THE TARGETS UNDER THE GLOBAL PLAN TO END TB 2016-2020 AND MOVE TOWARDS ENDING TB. , , ngthen TB community systems and responses through the Challenge Facility for Civil Society and ot her initiatives and platforms Indicator Percentage of countries that have national strategic plans (NSPs) with components to strengthen TB community systems including gender, human rights, stigma, and/or grassroots activities ("community systems") Definition The inclusion of TB community systems strengthening components will be measured by reference to at least one gender, human rights, stigma, and/or grassroots activity in the TB NSP.
+GOAL 1: ADVOCATE, CATALYZE AND FACILITATE SUSTAINED COLLABORATION AND COORDINATION AMONG PARTNERS IN ORDER TO ACHIEVE THE TARGETS UNDER THE GLOBAL PLAN TO END TB 2016-2020 AND MOVE TOWARDS ENDING TB.
+1.3 (Sub-goal 3, objective D): Strengthen TB community systems and responses through the Challenge Facility for Civil Society and other initiatives and platforms Indicator Percentage of countries that have national strategic plans (NSPs) with components to strengthen TB community systems including gender, human rights, stigma, and/or grassroots activities ("community systems") Definition The inclusion of TB community systems strengthening components will be measured by reference to at least one gender, human rights, stigma, and/or grassroots activity in the TB NSP.
 Rationale for use Community approaches to TB, particularly human rights and gender approaches, are relatively new areas of work in TB.
 The actual inclusion of gender, human rights, stigma, and/or grassroots activities in the TB NSP - the measure for this indicator - demonstrates a commitment to action.
-Numerator X 100% Denominator How it is measured Numerator: Number of high burden TB, MDR-TB, and TB/HIV countries with TB NSPs that include at least one component to strengthen TB community systems including gender, human rights, stigma, and/or grassroots activities Denominator: Number of high burden TB, MDR-TB, and TB/HIV countries (n=48).
-Baselines and Baseline: 2015 (2%) Target(s) Targets: 2016 (10%); 2017 (20%); 2018 (35%); 2019 (45%); 2020 (55%) Data source TB National Strategic Plans Limitations This indicator may under estimate TB community systems strengthening activities, as some community strengthening activities (that are either underway or being planned) may not be included in national strategic plans.
+How it is measured NumeratorX100%DenominatorNumerator:Total number of high burden countries with TB NSPs that have mentioned the four components (gender, human rights, stigma and grassroots activities) in each of the five criteria: inclusion, assessment, implementation, monitoring and budgetingDenominator:Number of selected high burden countries (n=38) multiplied by 20 (i.e. 4 components times 5 criteria 1).
+Baselines and Target(s) Baseline: 2015 (2%) Targets: 2017 (50%); 2019 (60%) Data source TB National Strategic Plans Limitations This indicator may under estimate TB community systems strengthening activities, as some community strengthening activities (that are either underway or being planned) may not be included in national strategic plans.
 It may also be difficult to access current NSPs for all high burden countries, which will affect the calculation of the indicator.